Louisville forces 8 turnovers in rout of No. 10 Wake Forest - WHIZ News

 LOUISVILLE, Ky.
-(AP) — Fueled by an opportunistic defense, Louisville used a 35-point third quarter to knock off No. 10 Wake Forest 48-21.
+(AP) — Louisville’s defense set up a third-quarter scoring outburst that overwhelmed No. 10 Wake Forest.

-The Cardinals (5-3, 3-3 Atlantic Coast Conference) forced eight turnovers, all of which came in the second half.
-Louisville forced six turnovers in the third quarter as coach Scott Satterfield took his first win against a top 10 team.
+The Cardinals forced eight turnovers, returning two for touchdowns, and registered eight sacks in a 48-21 victory over the Demon Deacons on Saturday.

-Louisville needed a rally after losing a 13-0 lead they held a minute into the second quarter.
-A defense that’s improved in recent weeks provided that spark and then some.
+The dominant defense gave coach Scott Satterfield his first win against a top 10 team.

-Kei’Trel Clark’s 46-yard interception return for a touchdown gave Louisville a 20-14 lead 47 seconds into the second half.
-The period ended with a 90-yard pick six by Quincy Riley to provide Louisville with a 34-point lead.
+Six of those turnovers and both scores came in the third quarter.
+Louisville turned a 14-13 halftime deficit into a 34-point lead by the time Quincy Riley returned an interception 90 yards for a score on the final play in the period.

 “The third quarter was remarkable,” Satterfield said.
 “I’ve never seen anything like it, and I’ve been in this game a long time.”